geneowak/common-workflows/README.md

 # Common Workflows

-This repository contains a collection of common github workflows that I've found reusable across multiple projects.
+This repository will contain a collection of common github workflows that I find reusable across multiple projects.
 The goal is to define all of them here and reuse them in the various projects without having to recreate them all the time.

-### Example
+### Example Usage

 ```yaml
 #...